calroc/Thun/docs/Correcet_Programming.rst

 Using the Adder Circuits to Add
 -------------------------------

-In order to keep things tractable I’m going to use just four bits rather than eight.
+In order to keep things tractable I'm going to use just four bits rather than eight.

 .. code:: ipython2